pano-takanan-history/valenzuelazariquieypanotakana/cldf/README.md

 <a name="ds-cldfmetadatajson"> </a>

-# Wordlist CLDF dataset derived from Valenzuela, Pilar and Roberto Zariquiey's " Language classification in Western Amazonia: advances in favor of the Pano-Takana Hypothesis" from 2023
+# Wordlist CLDF dataset derived from Valenzuela and Zariquiey's " Language classification in Western Amazonia: advances in favor of the Pano-Takana Hypothesis" from 2023

 **CLDF Metadata**: [cldf-metadata.json](./cldf-metadata.json)